LuckyStar888888/slack-calling-vertexai-agent/README.md

-# AI-Powered Data Analysis Slack Chatbot
+# AI-Powered Data Analysis APP for Slack Chatbot Calling Google VertexAI Agent

 A sophisticated Slack chatbot APP that leverages Google Cloud Vertex AI to provide intelligent data analysis capabilities.
 The bot acts as a data scientist assistant, helping users with data analysis, insights, and CSV generation from the data warehouse in Google Bihquery through natural language requests.